-..for those who want to know..
+..for those who wants to know..

-I published pictures in many astronomical magazines around the globe and got several images selected as Astro Photo Of the Day by NASA website.
-In 2011 I won the “astronomy photographer of the year” competition by the Maritime Museum and Royal observatory of Greenwich in London on both deep-sky and robotic imaging sections.
+During the years I had my pictures published in many astronomical magazines and books around the globe, got several images selected as AstroPhoto Of the Day (APOD) by NASA as well used by other scientific institutions and websites.
+In 2011 a couple of my images made me win both the deep-sky and robotic sections of the “astronomy photographer of the year” competition by the Maritime Museum and Royal observatory of Greenwich.

 When I look back to three decades ago, I am amazed by how the technological (re)evolution has helped amateurs to achieve results with small instruments that were not possible back then even with the most advanced professional telescopes.
 However one thing has remained unchanged in all these years: my love for the night sky and the desire to see through the immense distances that separate us from those glittering lights..